-If your oven isn’t heating evenly or heating at all, the problem could be your temperature sensor.
-It may seem obvious, but if an oven doesn’t heat at the correct temperature, it could be costly or even dangerous.
-Food may undercook or you could unwittingly start a fire.
+If your oven isn’t heating evenly or at all, the problem could be your temperature sensor.
+It may seem obvious, but if it doesn’t heat at the correct temperature, it could be costly or even dangerous.
+Food may undercook, or you could unwittingly start a fire.

 An ohmmeter detects electric currents and can be used to test the temperature sensor to make sure that it is working properly.
 If the ohmmeter isn’t getting a good reading, then the sensor may need to be replaced.